 The FFX batch I included six frigates, designated Incheon-class, with a displacement of 2,300t.
 The first three ships (FFG-811 to 813) were built by Hyundai Heavy Industries, while the rest (FFG-815 to 817) were built by STX Offshore and Shipbuilding.

 A total of 24 frigates have been planned to be built under the FFX programme.

-The Daegu-class features enlarged hull compared to Incheon-class, while its superstructure is designed to further minimise the radar cross section.
+The Daegu-class features an enlarged hull compared to Incheon-class, while its superstructure is designed to further minimise the radar cross-section.

 Weaponry of the FFX batch II multi-role frigates include one 127mm, 62-calibre Mk 45 Mod 4 naval gun system, two 324mm triple-tube Mk-32 anti-submarine torpedo launchers, one RAM (Rolling Airframe Missile) Block 1 short-range surface-to-air missile, and two quad SSM-700K Haeseong anti-ship missile launchers.